ywgx/ki/README.md

 5. ki xx d List the Deployment of a Namespace
 6. ki xx f List the StatefulSet of a Namespace
 7. ki xx s List the Service of a Namespace
-7. ki xx i List the Ingress of a Namespace
+8. ki xx i List the Ingress of a Namespace
+9. ki xx p List the PersistentVolumeClaim of a namespace